sjyuan-cc/mst-config-storage/README.md

-A MST(Micro Service Training) config store that host all configuration files
+A MST(Micro Service Training) config store that host all configuration files.